TrezorHannes/VPS-LNBits-Wireguard/README.md

    - `sudo wg` will show you the status on both the Node terminal, as well as on the VPS.
 Check if you have a handshake, and traffic is recorded
    - On your node, check if DNS resolving works with `ip route get 1.1.1.1`, the DNS service by Cloudflare.
    - To deactivate your WG-Tunnel, just call `sudo wg-quick down wg0`
-   - If you like the results, you can make the WG-Tunnel permanent and activate itself automatically after a reboot, with the following two commands similar to the server setting earlier: `sudo systemctl enable wg-quick@wg0.service` and `sudo systemctl start wg-quick@wg0.service`, and check the status with `sudo systemctl status wg-quick@wg0.service`
+   - If you like the results, you can make the WG-Tunnel permanent and activate itself automatically after a reboot, with the following two commands similar to the server setting earlier: first deactivate the current tunnel if running, with `sudo wg-quick down wg0`, then add it to your systemd startup-routine with `sudo systemctl enable wg-quick@wg0.service` and `sudo systemctl start wg-quick@wg0.service`, and check the status with `sudo systemctl status wg-quick@wg0.service`

 The tunnel between your LND Node and your VPS VPN is established.
 If you need to troubleshoot, call the systemctl journal via `sudo journalctl -u wg-quick@wg0.service`